djzmo/ultimai-score/README.md

-# ultimai
+# ultimai-score

-ultimai is a score format converter tool for that washing machine game simulator.
+ultimai-score is a score format converter tool for that washing machine game simulator.

 It currently supports two-way format conversion between: